Dpdl-io/DpdlEngine/doc/DpdlAINerd.md

 Stand-by for the coming innovation we're bringing to Dpdl with generative code.

-The plan is to release the 'DpdlAINerd' language plugin as fully Open Source.
+The plan is to release the 'DpdlAINerd' language plug-in as fully Open Source software.

 ### Next integrations